A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 The Financials Were a Crime Scene

 I don't use the word "audit" casually with early-stage founders — it conjures images of expensive Big Four engagements and months of busywork.
-But what CloudSync needed was exactly that: a forensic examination of their financial infrastructure.
+But what the company needed was exactly that: a forensic examination of their financial infrastructure.
 Not because anyone was doing anything wrong, but because the system had been built on a foundation of duct tape and good intentions.

 Within the first week, we mapped every financial data source — Stripe for billing, QuickBooks Online for accounting, three Google Sheets for metrics tracking, a Notion doc for customer contracts, and a Salesforce instance that was half-populated.
-The picture was worse than Sarah thought in some areas, and surprisingly better in others.
+The picture was worse than the founder thought in some areas, and surprisingly better in others.

 What They Thought vs. What Was Actually Happening